 You can both attract new followers and retain the ones you already have by increasing your engagement.
 “Engagement” here is a vague word that refers to any type of social interaction—it is “social” media, after all.
 This starts with basic social media courtesy, such as saying “thanks” to people who compliment your work and responding to questions or criticism about your content.
 It also extends to finding conversations relevant to your industry and partaking in them to show off your expertise.
 The more you engage with your users, the more likely they’ll want to keep following you.

-The majority of this guide has focused on Google as the main consideration in SEO, which is a good thing—Google still dominates the web with two-thirds of all search traffic—but there are other search engines to optimize for.
-For example, YouTube has its own ranking system.
-It’s somewhat similar to Google’s, drawing on keywords in the title and tags, as well as the quality and support for the content itself, but it’s worth considering as a secondary route of optimization.
+The majority of this guide has focused on Google as the main consideration in social media SEO, which is a good thing—Google still dominates the web with two-thirds of all search traffic—but there are other local search engines to optimize for.
+For example, YouTube has its own ranking factor system.
+It’s somewhat similar to Google’s, drawing on keyword research in the title and tags, as well as the quality and support for the content itself, but it’s worth considering as a secondary route of optimization.
 This is especially important because how you optimize your YouTube videos will affect how and whether they show up in straightforward Google searches.
 Post new videos on an occasional basis and optimize all of them for both modes of search.

 (Image Source: SearchEngineWatch/TagSEO)

 It’s also a good idea to build up your personal brands (such as your own, or your employees’) on social media.
-You’re already using them as ways to increase visibility of your content; optimizing their presence on social media is the next step.
+You’re already using them as ways to increase the visibility of your content; optimizing their social media presence is the next step.
 Work with the owner of each participating personal brand within your company and have them build individual social followings of their own.
-Ultimately, this will serve to make your blog content more personably syndicated (and therefore, more trustworthy), and also has the potential to multiply your overall social media audience a few times over.
+Ultimately, this will serve to make your blog content more personably syndicated (and therefore, more trustworthy), and also has the potential to multiply your overall social media target audience a few times over.